SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 Because a failed assertion or precondition indicates an invalid program state, there's no way to catch a failed assertion.
+Recovering from an invalid state is impossible.
+When an assertion fails,
-Trying to recover from an invalid state isn't possible --- because the assertion failed, you know that at least one piece of the program's data is invalid, but you don't know why it's invalid or what additional state is also invalid.
+at least one piece of the program's data is invalid --- but you don't know why it's invalid or whether an additional state is also invalid.

 Using assertions and preconditions isn't a substitute for designing your code in such a way